-The 9th Annual International Hypno-Psychotherapy Conference details have been announced, hosted by the National College of Hypnosis and Psychotherapy on the 11th and 12th of June 2016 at The Mercure Grand Hotel, Leicester.
-Professor Windy Dryden will be presenting a master on the 10th of June to launch this event.
+The 9th Annual International Hypno-Psychotherapy Conference details have been announced, hosted by the National College of Hypnosis and Psychotherapy on the 10th and 11th of June 2017 at The Mercure Grand Hotel, Leicester.
+National College Principal Shaun Brookhouse and Managing Director Fiona Biddle will be presenting a master class on the 9th of June to launch this event.
 Details can be found HERE

 The finding of the panel was as follows “It is the determination of this panel that MT should be officially removed from the student body of the National College of Hypnosis and Psychotherapy, barred from completing his qualification with the college, and barred from any organisation or event associated with the National College of Hypnosis and Psychotherapy and/or The National Society of Hypnosis, Psychotherapy and Mindfulness.”